beichenzbc/Long-CLIP/README.md

 ## 📜 News
+🚀 [2024/5/21] Urban-1k: a scaling-up version of Urban-200 dataset in the paper has been released at this [page](https://huggingface.co/datasets/BeichenZhang/Urban1k).

 🚀 [2024/4/1] The training code is released!

 🚀 [2024/3/25] The Inference code and models ([LongCLIP-B](https://huggingface.co/BeichenZhang/LongCLIP-B) and [LongCLIP-L](https://huggingface.co/BeichenZhang/LongCLIP-L)) are released!